rastanton/GAMMA/README.md

 ```
 conda deactivate
 ```
-If you download directly via Git, GAMMA requires Python 3+, the Biopython package (https://github.com/biopython), and Blat (https://genome.ucsc.edu/goldenPath/help/blatSpec.html), which has to be in your $PATH.
+If you download directly via Git, GAMMA requires Python 3+, the Biopython package (https://github.com/biopython), and Blat (http://hgdownload.soe.ucsc.edu/admin/exe/), which has to be in your $PATH.

 **Usage:**

 The input for GAMMA is a genome or assembly in fasta format and a multifasta database of the coding sequence of genes.
+GAMMA was tested using AR gene databases from AMRFinderPlus (https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinderPlus/database/), ARG-ANNOT (http://backup.mediterranee-infection.com/arkotheque/client/ihumed/_depot_arko/articles/2041/arg-annot-v4-aa-may2018_doc.fasta), and ResFinder (https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/).

 The default output is a ".gamma" file that includes non-overlapping matches to any genes from your database found in your genome.
 It is run with this command:
 ```
 GAMMA.py my_genome.fasta gene_db.fasta output_name [optional arguments]
 ```